 Getting to Know You

 Jane finished applying makeup, something second nature to her since she is adept at disguises for any target locale.
-Looking one last time in the mirror, she self-congratulated herself, thinking: You clean up well.
-Making her way to the second floor, she encountered Mac, who led her to the lower level where the FBI was busy.
-Carolina Hendon and David Hanko briefed her on the sterilization, already underway, of her apartment in Chinatown and the two safe houses.
+Looking one last time in the mirror, she self-congratulated herself, thinking, You clean up well.
+Making her way to the second floor, she encountered Mac, who led her to the lower level, where the FBI was busy.
+Carolina Hendon and David Hanko briefed her on the already underway sterilization of her apartment in Chinatown and her safe house.

-The FBI teams transported all of Jane’s technical equipment in her Chinatown apartment to FBI Headquarters in Chicago.
-The FBI staff sent the material from the two safe houses, mostly a home supercomputer and backup drives to the FBI and CIA in Washington.
+The FBI teams transported Jane’s technical equipment in her Chinatown apartment to FBI Headquarters in Chicago.
+The FBI staff sent the material from the safe house, mostly a home supercomputer and backup drives to the CIA in Washington.

 D’Marcus Mason, Special Agent in Charge of the Chicago FBI, negotiated with Natalie Rumsfort on her book about Jane Doe 413.
-Natalie agreed not to publish until the Albanian mob’s arrest; the FBI promised to bring her along, exclusively, on any future busts of the gang that tried to kill her.
+Natalie agreed not to publish until the Albanian mob’s arrest; the FBI promised to bring her along exclusively on any future busts of the gang that tried to kill her.

-Anne and Willie were busy starting dinner preparations when Jane appeared in the expansive kitchen entrance, carrying a tablet computer.
+Anne and Willie were busy preparing dinner in the expansive kitchen when Jane appeared, carrying a tablet computer.

 “Welcome, Jane,” Anne said.
-“We’re planning an impromptu late dinner: strip steaks, and mashed potatoes.
+“We’re planning an impromptu late dinner: strip steaks and mashed potatoes.
 Are you a vegetarian?”

 “No, Anne, I’m a carnivore through and through.
-I keep in shape by limiting myself to one meal a day, with just coffee cake for breakfast.
+I keep in shape by limiting myself to one meal daily, with just coffee cake for breakfast.
 Exercise and training are the other half of staying healthy.
 May I help with dinner?”

 “We haven’t thought of anything for dessert.”